ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The query consists of `$` followed by three __APPENDERS__: `.a`, `[*]`, and `.b`.

-Firstly, `$` selects the root node which is the argument.
-So the result is a list consisting of just the root node.
+Firstly, `$` produces a nodelist consisting of just the argument.

 Next, `.a` selects from any input node of type object and selects the node of any